zkonduit/ezkl-swift-package/README.md

    - In your Xcode project, go to **File** > **Add Packages...**
    - Click on **Add from Github...**
-   - Paste the URL of this repository and make sure to select the correct branch.
+   - Paste the URL of this repository and make sure to select the appropriate branch, such as `main`.
-   - Xcode will add the package to your project.
+   - Xcode will prompt you to select the **Targets** to add the package to.
+   - Once Xcode has added the package, you can use it as `EzklPackage`.

 ---